baruuum/Replication_Code/2019_WTCW/README.md

 ### Was There a Culture War?
-Polititcal Polarization and Secular Trends in U.S. Public Opinion
+Partisan Polarization and Secular Trends in U.S. Public Opinion

 Last update on 12/21/2018 by Barum Park